Vizznu19/QueryVision-Llama/README.md

 ## ▶️ How to Run

-1. Create a folder 'project_data' and uplaod the input video.
+1. Create a folder 'project_data' and upload the input video.
 2.  **Start Ollama:** Make sure the Ollama app is running in your background (taskbar).
 3.  **Launch the Dashboard:**
     ```bash